CosmWasm/docs-deprecated/cw-plus/cw2/spec.md

 link: [https://github.com/CosmWasm/cw-plus/tree/master/packages/cw2](https://github.com/CosmWasm/cw-plus/tree/master/packages/cw2)

 Most of the CW* specs are focused on the *public interfaces* of the contract.
-The APIs used for `HandleMsg` or `QueryMsg`.
+The APIs used for `ExecuteMsg` or `QueryMsg`.
 However, when we wish to migrate from contract A to contract B, contract B needs to be aware somehow of how the *state was encoded*.

 Generally we use Singletons and Buckets to store the state, but if I upgrade to a `cw20-with-bonding-curve` contract, it